 I tested my neural network classifier with a few pictures and below are the results of the classification.

 Here are few examples where the classifier correctly classified the pictures as cats.

 In the below examples, the neural network classifier correctly classified the pictures as not-cat.

 The classifier incorrectly classified the below picture as not-cat even though it’s a picture of a cat.
 This is expected since the accuracy of the neural network was 80% on the test dataset.
 There are going to be approximately 20% incorrect predictions.

 Neural Networks and Deep Learning is the first course in the Deep Learning Specialization program.
-Over the course of 4 weeks, we learn all the required foundations to build an L-Layer neural network to classify pictures as cat or not-cat using Python.
-I recommend it for anyone with some experience with Python programming and interest to learn Deep Learning.
-I thoroughly enjoyed the course and learned the building blocks of neural network.
-I look forward to taking the second course in the specialization – Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization.
+Over the course of 4 weeks, we learned all the required foundations to build an L-Layer neural network to classify pictures as cat or not cat using Python.
+I recommend it to anyone with some experience with Python programming and an interest in learning Deep Learning.
+I thoroughly enjoyed the course and learned the building blocks of neural networks.
+I look forward to taking the second course in the specialization – Improving Deep Neural Networks: Hyperparameter Tuning, Regularization, and Optimization.